kungfucat/hackathon/README.md

 Some ScreenShots Of Medibot

-Some Dummy Messages To Show
+Some Dummy Message To Show

 ![Alt text](./MEDIBOT/screens/1.jpeg "Optional Title")

 A Dummy Chat For Registiring For Service

 ![Alt text](./MEDIBOT/screens/2.jpeg "Optional Title")